pascalbartschi/tipping-point-symmetry/README.md

 ## About

-This repository holds the scripts used to run experiments, the resulting data  and complementary analysis of asymmetric result to understand and reproduce the research presented in the paper: "[Reflecting on the symmetry of ecosystem tipping points.
-The influence of trait dissimilarity and environmental driver dynamics in a simple ecosystem model.](https://doi.org/10.1002/ece3.11421)".
+This repository holds the scripts used to run experiments, the resulting data  and complementary analysis of asymmetric result to understand and reproduce the research presented in the paper: "[Reflecting on the symmetry of ecosystem tipping points: The influence of trait dissimilarity and environmental driver dynamics in a simple ecosystem model.](https://doi.org/10.1002/ece3.11421)".

 ## Documentation